peterantonarosjr/CryptoTradeBot-Deprecated-/README.md

 * Provide basic helper functions that will be used throughout the program.

-### 📃 TradingStrategies.py
+### 📁 TradingStrategies

 * Implement different trading strategies that return a Buy,Hold,Sell command.
+Currently implementing GoldenCross/DeathCross, RSI Divergence, and "dumb" scalping.